superKabe/Autonomous-Driving-with-Object-Segmentation/README.md

 ## Installation
 For the model, follow the README installation instructions in the FastSAM subfolder.
 For RasPi scripts, you'll need a Raspberry Pi, obviously.
 And a PiCam or webcam.
+Clone the FastSAM repo from Ultralytics [directly](https://docs.ultralytics.com/models/fast-sam/#fastsam-official-usage).
+This project was built using Python 3.9.

 ## Usage